Measurement of the Higgs boson production in association with top quarks in multilepton final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 The best-fit value of $\sigma_{\ttH}/\sigma^{\text{SM}}$\footnote{Results are quoted as $\sigma_{\ttH}/\sigma^{\text{SM}}$ for convenience, but the inclusive theory systematics in $\sigma^{\text{SM}}$ are not included.} for each individual channel and the combination of all channels are shown in Figure~\ref{fig:Resultscombinedfit:NormFactors_signal}.
 The individual channel results are extracted from the full fit but with a separate parameter of interest for each channel.
 The measured results are compatible with the SM prediction in most of the channels.
 The probability that the six fitted cross-sections are compatible with a single value is 12.4\%.
 The largest deviation is observed in the \twoLssTau channel, with a fitted value of $\sigma_{\ttH}/\sigma^{\text{SM}}=-0.72^{+0.56}_{-0.59}$.
 As shown in Figure~\ref{fig:postfit_taus}, there is a downward fluctuation in data at high value of the \twoLssTau BDT.

 The highest ranked nuisance parameters are shown in Figure~\ref{fig:Resultscombinedfit:Ranking}.
-The most relevant nuisance parameters correspond to the cross-section uncertainties in the signal and $\tttt$ background as well as in the normalisation factors of $\ttW$ and $\ttZ$ production.
+The most relevant nuisance parameters correspond to the $\tttt$ background cross-section uncertainty as well as in the normalisation factors of $\ttW$ and $\ttZ$ production.
 Mild constraints are observed for the nuisance parameters related to the $\ttW$ modelling uncertainties and the non-closure uncertainties in the \oneLtwoTau channel.

 \FloatBarrier

 Table~\ref{tab:STXS_result} and Figure~\ref{fig:Resultscombinedfit:NormFactors_signal_STXS} show the results of the STXS measurement of three separate \pTH bins.
 These results are obtained by performing a fit using all the channels, although the sensitivity for different STXS bins comes mostly from the channels featuring \pTH reconstruction (i.e. \twoLss, \threeL, \oneLtwoTau and \twoLtwoTau).
 Excellent agreement with the SM is found for the $\pTH<120$~\GeV and $\pTH>200$~\GeV bins, although the measured cross-section value in the $120<\pTH<200$~\GeV bin is lower than the SM prediction.
 This is due to data underfluctuations in the STXS3 categories of the \twoLss and \oneLtwoTau channels, as well as the effect of anti-correlations between the measurement in the different STXS bins.
 The compatibility of the STXS fit with the SM is 28\%.
 The compatibility of the STXS fit with the inclusive fit is 55\%.